|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Boeing at Seattle.
 Constructors Number 3109.
 Delivered to the U.S. Army Air Force (USAAF) as B-17F-5-BO Flying Fortress serial number 41-24424.
 Ferried overseas via Hawaii to Australia.

-Assigned to the 5th Air Force, 19th Bombardment Group, 28th Bombardment Squadron.
-Assigned to Captain Richard Ezzard.
+Assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG), 28th Bombardment Squadron (28th BS).
+Assigned to pilot Captain Richard Ezzard.
 Nicknamed "Hell From Heaven Men" (in quotes) in yellow on the right side of the nose.

 Steve Birdsall adds: